nycmeshnet/nycmesh.net/content/docs/howto/cpe/index.md

 ---
-layout: page
+title: "Supernode 1 CPE"
-title: "Supernode CPE"
+aliases: [/cpe/]
 ---

 Members can buy their own cpe on Amazon etc. We can swap it with a preconfigured one on site to save time.